In this post, you’ll find all the best events and things to see and do in April, updated for 2024.

 Come to Nashville in April to find festivals or events happening throughout the month.

-- Crafty Bastards Arts & Crafts Fair - April 22nd-23rd
+- Crafty Bastards Arts & Crafts Fair - April 20th, 21st

-Take a look at our free things to do post for more free activities.
+Take a look at our free things to do post for free activities.

 9. Ragin Cajun Crawfish Boil

-Experience Nashville’s largest young professionals party on Saturday, April 29th, 2023.
+Experience Nashville’s largest young professionals party in April (date yet to be announced)

 If you want to enjoy some Nashville staples but aren’t in town during these events, try this downtown Nashville walking food tour.